 The ALCO has primary responsibility for asset and liability management, and exercises competencies in liquidity and market risk management, capital management It develops the principles, measurement methodology and related limit system for managing liquidity risk, interest rate risk, foreign currency risk (foreign currency and securities) and capital adequacy risk, monitors the utilisation of limits, and determines the necessary measures in case of overruns.
-It sets internal clearing prices and risk price levels under its pricing powers.
+In its pricing competence, it establishes a pricing strategy framework for the individual business segments and products, it sets internal clearing prices and risk price levels under its pricing powers.
 It approves securities issuance programmes and individual issues.